 Your breasts won’t produce milk unless it’s asked for, so if baby has to spend time away from you in special care for example, you may have to hand express to stimulate milk flow ready for when your baby can be back in your arms.

-It can take up to 3 days for your breast milk to come through which is perfectly normal.
-Every time your baby goes to the breast they are stimulating the production of milk which will make its appearance around day 3.
+It can take up to three days for your breast milk to come through which is perfectly normal.
+Every time your baby goes to the breast they are stimulating the production of milk which will make its appearance around day three.
 Make sure you ask for help and support in getting the latch right as this makes all the difference.

 Your milk supply can sometimes happen suddenly, or sometimes more gradually.
 Your breasts may feel fuller, and you might hear or see your baby swallowing more milk.